mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 <!--METADATA_END-->

-In this article I will share a hands-on steps to replace the default public endpoint used by IAM OpenID Connect (OIDC) from S3 public Bucket to CloudFront Distribution's URL, when installing a OpenShift cluster with STS support.
+In this article, I will share hands-on steps to replace the default public endpoint used by IAM OpenID Connect (OIDC) from S3 public Bucket to CloudFront Distribution's URL, when installing an OpenShift cluster with STS support.

 ## Table Of Contents
   * [Summary](#summary)